• Skip to primary navigation

 Ingredients

-• 3 tbsp pesto sauce homemade
+• 3 tablespoon pesto sauce homemade

 • 8 slices nice and crusty bruschetta or 4 slices of wholemeal bread (I used both)